swarajm-hash/Campaign-Assignment/README.md

 ## Campaign Management System

-A React application built with Redux for managing campaigns with filtering and search capabilities.
+Have built this application using React  alongwith Redux for managing campaigns with filtering and search capabilities.

 ## Features